 In Section B, list the acreage by type or group of types for each tract.
-Additionally, as indicated in the example TAQ #4, indicate the funding source for each tract (grant funds, new match funds, old match funds or a combination).

 If your proposal is funded, you will be required to submit annual reports that compare actual accomplishments with the acreage figures and habitat types you give here.
 Additionally, you will be asked for actual accomplishments of your proposal in this format as part of your final report.
 This data will be used to determine the success of your proposal.
 See: TAQ #4 Example